lwojcik/meloomoto/README.md

 ## How did it work?

-Around 2000s many Motorola phones were equipped with a ringtone editor and allowed for using custom ringtones received via a text message.
-To have a customized ringtone you had to do one of the following:
+In the early 2000s many Motorola phones featured a ringtone editor and allowed for using custom ringtones received via a text message.
+To set up a customized ringtone you had to do one of the following:

 * compose it yourself in the editor
 * use a premade ringtone from a website like mine and type it carefully into the editor